hangfire-postgres/Hangfire.PostgreSql/README.md

 Degraded mode is controlled via `AllowDegradedModeWithoutStorage`:

-- `true` (default): if all startup attempts fail, the storage constructor will *not* throw.
-Instead, it records the last failure and leaves storage uninitialized.
-The first use of the storage will re-run initialization and either succeed (once the DB is up) or throw.
+- `true` (default): if all startup attempts fail, both startup and lazy initialization will keep the storage in an uninitialized state on failure and retry on subsequent uses, until initialization eventually succeeds.
 - `false`: if all startup attempts fail, the storage constructor will throw an `InvalidOperationException("Failed to initialize Hangfire PostgreSQL storage.", innerException)`.

 For example, to keep retries but still fail startup if the DB never becomes available: